-- · Shares purchased or redeemed in money market funds and ultra short-term bond funds; - · Shares purchased or redeemed through a systematic purchase or withdrawal plan; - · Checkwriting redemptions from bond funds and money market funds; - Shares purchased through the reinvestment of dividends or capital gain distributions; - Shares redeemed automatically by a fund to pay fund fees or shareholder account fees; - · Transfers and changes of account registration within the same fund; - Shares purchased by asset transfer or direct rollover; - Shares purchased or redeemed through IRA conversions and recharacterizations; - Shares redeemed to return an excess contribution from a retirement account; - Transactions in Section 529 college savings plans; - · Certain transactions in defined benefit and nonqualified plans, subject to prior approval by T. Rowe Price; - Shares converted from one share class to another share class in the same fund; - Shares of T. Rowe Price Funds that are purchased by another T. Rowe Price Fund, including shares purchased by T. Rowe Price fund-of-funds products, and shares purchased by discretionary accounts managed by T. Rowe Price or one of its affiliates (please note that shareholders of the investing T. Rowe Price Fund are still subject to the policy); - Transactions initiated by the trustee or adviser to a donor-advised charitable gift fund as approved by T. Rowe Price; and - Transactions having a value of \$5,000 or less (insurance companies and financial intermediaries may apply the Excessive and Short-Term Trading Policy to transactions of any amount).
+- · Shares purchased or redeemed in money market funds and ultra short-term bond funds; - Shares purchased or redeemed through a systematic purchase or withdrawal plan; - · Checkwriting redemptions from bond funds and money market funds; - · Shares purchased through the reinvestment of dividends or capital gain distributions; - Shares redeemed automatically by a fund to pay fund fees or shareholder account fees; - Transfers and changes of account registration within the same fund; - Shares purchased by asset transfer or direct rollover; - Shares purchased or redeemed through IRA conversions and recharacterizations; - Shares redeemed to return an excess contribution from a retirement account; - Transactions in Section 529 college savings plans; - · Certain transactions in defined benefit and nonqualified plans, subject to prior approval by T. Rowe Price; - Shares converted from one share class to another share class in the same fund; - Shares of T. Rowe Price Funds that are purchased by another T. Rowe Price Fund, including shares purchased by T. Rowe Price fund-of-funds products, and shares purchased by discretionary accounts managed by T. Rowe Price or one of its affiliates (please note that shareholders of the investing T. Rowe Price Fund are still subject to the policy); - · Transactions initiated by the trustee or adviser to a donor-advised charitable gift fund as approved by T. Rowe Price; - Transactions having a value of \$5,000 or less (insurance companies and financial intermediaries may apply the Excessive and Short-Term Trading Policy to transactions of any amount); and - Certain shares purchased or redeemed in exchange for securities and cash ("transactions in-kind"), subject to prior approval by T. Rowe Price.